Supporting Thriving Communities

 Local Impact in Forsyth County

-We’re working with the community to foster an inclusive economy that listens to, empowers, and supports residents who have historically and even intentionally been denied economic opportunities.
+We work to improve the quality of life in Forsyth County—our own backyard.
+We foster the development of an inclusive economy that supports residents who have historically been denied economic opportunities.

 What We Fund